law-wang/blog-1.0/_posts/2019-06-01-graduation.md

 <div class="divider"></div>

-Delivered May 31, 2019 at the Commencement Ceremony for Troy High School as valedictorian for the Class of 2019.
+Delivered May 31, 2019 at Troy High School's Commencement Ceremony as valedictorian for the Class of 2019.